COVIDExposureIndices/COVIDExposureIndices/README.md

 Jonathan Dingel thanks the James S. Kemper Foundation Faculty Research Fund at the University of Chicago Booth School of Business.
 Jessie Handbury thanks the Research Sponsors Program of the Wharton Zell-Lurie Real Estate Center and the Wharton Dean's Research Fund.
 Kevin Williams thanks the Yale School of Management.

+For helpful feedback and reactions to our data and documentation, we thank Gabriel Kreindler.